Updated June 2, 2021 Let's talk about the plan.

 Campers and staff will really enjoy doing their camp sports and activities in cohort.
 That means no constant masking, and ‘normal’ life at swimming, canoeing, ropes course, archery, art, etc. We’ll be doing some exciting front-country day and overnight trips to cool sites around the Park.
 We will be seeking more fishing, human history hunting, bike and hike routes, and overlook treks to name a few.

 Canoe tripping by cohort is a great solution.
-With an 18-man cohort, we can set up 2-3 trip groups with the kids still having input, and off they go.
-Outfitting will be by cohort reservation in the Trading Post.
-The cohorted trip means we can maintain our trip tent and canoe group traditions.
-We’ll naturally use special food handling and meal prep measures on the trail.
+A cohort can set up 2-3 trip groups with the kids still having input on trip friends and routes, and off they go.
+For those of you in the know as past trip staff, outfitting will be by cohort reservation in the Trading Post.
+Gear will be assigned to cohorts for the session.
+The cohorted trip means we can maintain our trip tent and canoe boat partner traditions.
+We’ll naturally use special food handling and meal prep measures in the outfitting and on the trail.
 There's been great interest in Pathfinder signature AA trips, and how they will fare this season.
-These trip groups will be formed and cohorted immediately on arrival at camp.
-They'll be tested again before embarking on the big trips, and we'll have maximum confidence the groups are Covid-free once they go.
+These trip groups will be formed and cohorted immediately on arrival at base camp, to outfit and go.
+They'll be tested again before embarking on the big trips, and we'll have maximum confidence the groups are Covid-free once they embark.

 Covid-Management at Camp

-Anyone having routine symptoms that could be related to Covid-19 will isolate in camp from their cohort, be cared for and tested by a health staffer, and a positive test will require travel home to get well, while the affected cohort will be tested and observed to ensure their negative status.
+Anyone having the kind of routine symptoms that we see in any camp season, symptoms that could also be related to Covid-19, will isolate from their cohort in our health tent lodges, be cared for and tested by a health staffer, and cleared outright, or a positive test will require travel home to get well.
+The affected cohort will be segregated appropriately, tested and observed to ensure their negative status.
+Public Health will step in to work jointly with us at this point.

 Daily communication on camp’s web site will update families at home on the health status of the camp.
-We’ll alert the whole community in the event a cohort has a positive test, and provide special information and guidance to affected members of that cohort.
-This permits us to keep people informed but honor privacy obligations.
+We’ll alert the whole community about healthy fun days, or in the event a cohort has a positive test, and then provide special information and guidance to family of affected members of that particular cohort.
+This permits us to keep people informed but honor privacy and avoid creating unnecessary anxiety.
 As always you can rely on open, complete communication from Pathfinder.
-Sladds and Mary remain a message or call away at all times.
+Sladds and Mary remain a only a message or call away at all times.
+The PX office is as close as the phone, 705.633.5553.